joshdrumz/personal_portfolio/README.md

 # Josh Arrants portfolio

-A hosted version of this project can be found [here](http://li1129-13.members.linode.com/)
+A hosted version of this project can be found [here](http://www.josharrants.com/)

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Deployment

-A live version of this project can be found [here](http://li1129-13.members.linode.com/)
+A live version of this project can be found [here](http://www.josharrants.com/)

 ## Built With